PJTeel/Mini-Project---DOM/README.md

 <!--Acknowledgement-->
 ## Acknowledgements

-This project would not have been possible without the help of all the folks at General Assembly (https://generalassemb.ly/)
+This project would not have been possible without the help of all the folks at General Assembly (https://generalassemb.ly/) as well as my cohort teammates.